Serengeti Conservation Project

 We are continuing our engagement in close collaboration with Tanzania National Parks and provide critical financial and logistical support and know-how for resource protection, ecological and threat monitoring and park management to the Serengeti National Park.

 The Serengeti ecosystem is a world-renowned natural landscape.
-The Great Migration of the wildebeests, zebras and Thomson's gazelles is the largest ungulate migration on earth.
+The Great Migration of the wildebeest, zebras and Thomson's gazelles is the largest ungulate migration on earth.
 With resilient populations of predators and iconic wildlife such as elephants, giraffes and rhinos, the Serengeti National Park is listed as a UNESCO World Heritage Site.

 What we do